 Overall AEM CMS Rating and Recommendation

 AEM platform allows for clean, consistent design and functionality.
 We would recommend it to enterprise-level businesses but it is not the best option out there.
-There are other enterprise level customer experience management platforms that can do the job and are far easier to comprehend.
+There are other enterprise level customer experience management platforms that can do the job, are easier to to work with and excellent for SEO.
+We recommend you consider using Word Press or Magento for your CMS needs.